yongplus/utilities/coroutine/README.md

 //Set a worker with a return result.
 SetWorker(function(val interface{}){} interface{})

-//Set a worker wihtout a return result.
+//Set a worker without a return result.
 SetWorker2(function(val interface{}){})

 //Push the value to the function passed into SetWorker*